Noble-Lab/HiCFoundation_paper/README.md

 To use such data for fine-tuning HiCFoundation, please see [Fine-tuning section](#fine-tuning-pipeline-of-hicfoundation) to use the downloaded data for fine-tuning purposes.

 ### 6. Data for fine-tuning of single-cell Hi-C analysis
+Please follow the instructions in [notebook](notebooks/schic_data.ipynb) to download the needed files for single-cell HiC resolution enhancement task. <br>
+To use such data for fine-tuning HiCFoundation, please see [Fine-tuning section](#fine-tuning-pipeline-of-hicfoundation) to use the downloaded data for fine-tuning purposes.

 ### 7. Download multi-species Hi-C dataset